jmcalalang/f5-automation-toolchain-lab/docs/module4/lab1.rst

   - Listener
   - Consumer

-TS is a newer concept for BIG-IP, it is a normalization engine (formating), a polling engine, and a push mechanism for BIG-IP stats.
-Getting this infomation pushed off the box is better for performance then polling, and the depth of different consumer types allows teams to recieve information on Application Performance Monitoring (APM) or SIEM of their chosing.
+TS is a newer concept for BIG-IP; it is a normalization engine (formatting), a polling engine, and a push mechanism for BIG-IP stats.
+Getting this information pushed off the box is better for performance then polling, and the depth of different consumer types allows teams to receive information on Application Performance Monitoring (APM) or SIEM of their choosing.

 Declaration for BIGIP1: